Skip to main content

 Biography

 Dr Frantziou's research focuses on the application of human rights in legal disputes between private parties ('horizontal effect') in Europe and comparatively.
-She is the author of a monograph entitled The Horizontal Effect of Fundamental Rights in the European Union: A Constitutional Analysis (OUP 2019), which was the Joint Winner of the UACES Best Book Prize 2020.
-Dr Frantziou has also published extensively in peer-reviewed journals concerning the horizontal effect of human rights, the interpretation and application of the EU Charter of Fundamental Rights, and the relationship between EU and UK human rights law following Brexit.
-Her research has been cited extensively, including by Advocates General at the Court of Justice of the European Union, in EU institutional reports, national human rights bodies, and by national courts, such as the German Constitutional Court.
-Dr Frantziou is currently working on a large-scale comparative project on the application and justifications of the horizontal effect of human rights, with an emphasis on questions of equality and political inclusion.
-She takes a broader interest in the concept of private life within the law and in the implications of constitutional entrenchment.
+She is the author of an award-winning monograph entitled The Horizontal Effect of Fundamental Rights in the European Union: A Constitutional Analysis (OUP 2019, joint UACES Prize 2020) and serves as the current Academic Editor of the Rights and Freedoms volume of Halsbury's Laws of England (forthcoming 2025).
+She has also published widely in peer-reviewed journals and edited collections concerning the horizontal effect of human rights, the interpretation and application of the EU Charter of Fundamental Rights, and the relationship between EU and UK law following Brexit, with a particular focus on the continued application of fundamental rights under the EU/UK Withdrawal Agreement and Windsor Framework.
+Dr Frantziou takes a broader interest in the concept of private life within the law and in the implications of constitutional entrenchment of rights.

 Research Interests